-The Reds threatened only briefly in the sixth, when Pat Duncan drove in Groh with Cincinnati's only run of the game.
+The Reds threatened only briefly in the 6th, when Pat Duncan drove in Groh with Cincinnati's only run of the game.
 Dolf Luque pitched one-hit ball over the game's last four innings for the Reds, but his teammates could not mount a threat against Cicotte.
-They made a last gasp effort with two outs in the ninth, when Ivey Wingo and pinch hitter Sherry Magee hit consecutive singles.
-However, Cicotte got Rath to fly out harmlessly to right field for the final out, and bring the Series back to four games to three in favour of the Reds.
+They made a last gasp effort with two outs in the 9th, when Ivey Wingo and pinch hitter Sherry Magee hit consecutive singles.
+However, Cicotte got Rath to fly out harmlessly to right field for the final out, and bring the Series back to four games to three in favor of the Reds.

 Game Eight: October 9

 |W: Hod Eller (2-0) L: Lefty Williams (0-3)|

 - attendance: 32,930